-To earn high school credit for a class taken at an accredited college or university, students must first see their Counselor to make proper arrangements.
+To earn high school credit for a class taken at an accredited college or university, students must first see their Counselor to complete a Petition to Enroll in a Community College Course for Transfer/Non-Transfer of Course Credit.
+There are certain criteria/requirements that a student must meet to be eligible.